-- Part of Windows – everything required for this feature ships with Windows 10 Pro and Enterprise.
+- Part of Windows – Everything required for this feature ships with Windows 11/10 Pro and Enterprise.
 No need to download a VHD!

-- Secure – uses hardware-based virtualization for kernel isolation, which relies on Microsoft’s hypervisor to run a separate kernel which isolates Windows Sandbox from the host.
+- Secure – Uses hardware-based virtualization for kernel isolation, which relies on Microsoft’s hypervisor to run a separate kernel that isolates Windows Sandbox from the host.

 - Virtualization capabilities enabled in BIOS

 You can enable virtualization in the computer’s BIOS Setup

 - Power on the machine and open the BIOS (Press Del key).

 - Open the Processor submenu The processor settings menu may be hidden in the Chipset, Advanced CPU Configuration or Northbridge.

 - Enable Intel Virtualization Technology (also known as Intel VT) or AMD-V depending on the brand of the processor.

 If you meet these requirements, you can follow these steps to enable Windows 11 Sandbox on your device: